codeclimate/codeclimate-rubocop/config/contents/style/and_or.md

-Auto-correction is unsafe because there is a different operator precedence between logical operators (`&&` and `||`) and semantic operators (`and` and `or`), and that might change the behaviour.
+Auto-correction is unsafe because there is a different operator precedence between logical operators (`&&` and `||`) and semantic operators (`and` and `or`), and that might change the behavior.

 ### Example: EnforcedStyle: always
     # bad